PT-2025-10816 · Microsoft · Windows File Explorer +1

 .library-ms

-Recommendations Apply the latest security updates released by Microsoft in the March 2025 Patch Tuesday to address this vulnerability.
+Recommendations Apply the March 2025 Patch Tuesday security updates to mitigate this vulnerability.

 Exploit